UNINETTSigma2/documentation/jobs/job_scripts/betzy_job_scripts.md

 #SBATCH --gpus=1
 ```

 The following example starts 2 tasks each with a single GPU.
-This is usefull
+This is useful
 for MPI enabled jobs where each rank should be assigned a GPU.

 ```bash